-Christadelphians who begin to think that their faith may be in vain start to experience a withdrawal of the dopamine "fix" in their brains.
+Christadelphians who begin to think that their faith may be in vain, immediately start to experience a withdrawal of the dopamine "fix" in their brains.
 They feel this as a severe emotional pain.
-Ex-Christadelphians who challenge their faith are like rehabilitation workers who prevent heroin addicts injecting themselves with their addictive drug.
-We have to try to persuade them to go 'cold turkey' and stop their addictive behaviour.
+We Ex-Christadelphians who challenge their faith are like rehabilitation workers who prevent heroin addicts injecting themselves with their addictive drug.
+But whereas in a rehab unit the patients can be sedated to be withdrawn from their addiction, we can't sedate Christadelphians to get them off their addiction to absurd beliefs.
+If we could sedate Christadelphians our work would be much simpler.
+But we have to try to persuade them to go 'cold turkey' and stop their addictive behaviour immediately.
 In almost every case this is impossible.

 The other way to withdraw a person from addictive behaviour is to very slowly and gradually remove the addictive substance and therefore attenuate the addictive behaviour in baby steps that the individual can tolerate without undue emotional discontinuation pain.
 This approach works well with Christadelphians.
 If we are patient enough to take years to chip away at their faith in small incremental steps, they are able to deconvert themselves without ever having to face the extreme shock of doing it in a short time.
 Their apophenia slowly reduces in its intensity until sanity prevails and they see things as they really are.